hhoulei/TLHDMR/README.md

+# TLHDMR

-# TLHDMR: Transfer Learning for Mendelian Randomization with Pleiotropic and Correlated High-Dimensional Exposures and Its Application to Trans-ethnic Populations
+Transfer Learning for Mendelian Randomization with Pleiotropic and Correlated High-Dimensional Exposures and Its Application to Trans-ethnic Populations

 ***Installation***
 `devtools::install_github("hhoulei/TLHDMR")`